-Purchases of capital assets for the three months ended March 28, 2020 resulted in a \$650 thousand cash out flow to the business.
-Depreciation and amortization for the three months ended March 28, 2020 were \$3.0 million.
+Purchases of capital assets for the six months ended June 27, 2020 resulted in a \$979 thousand cash out flow to the business.
+Depreciation and amortization for the six months ended June 29, 2020 were \$5.6 million.
 We expect capital expenditures to be approximately \$3.5 million in 2020 while depreciation and amortization is expected to be approximately \$10.6 million.
 Planned capital expenditures in 2020 are primarily for new equipment.

-During the three months ended March 28, 2020, cash provided by financing activities was \$4.1 million.
-We had net borrowings on our revolving credit facility and financing leases of \$4.2 million.
-These proceeds were offset by payments on other debt obligations of \$2.0 million.
-The cash provided by financing activities was used to fund the operations during the guarter.
+During the six months ended June 29, 2020, cash used in financing activities was \$10.5 million.
+We had net payments on our revolving credit facility, notes payable and financing leases of \$12.8 million.
+These proceeds were offset by finance lease borrowings of \$2.2 million related to manufacturing equipment.

-With the onset of the COVID-19 Pandemic, management has continued to evaluate its liquidity needs.
-We have modified our senior credit facility to provide additional flexibility with regard to loan availability during this uncertain period (Amendment 14 to our senior secured credit agreement).
-This bank amendment to our senior credit facility has increased our borrowing costs slightly while reducing the size of the lending facility to better fit our reduced borrowing base as we continue to reduce our inventories to improve liquidity.
-To remain in compliance with the loan as amended, the Company is required to secure an additional fixed asset loan on or before June 30, 2020 or, at the option of the lender, to an extended deadline of July 14, 2020.
-The Company is in the application and appraisal process of the loan.
-The Company has more than sufficient assets to meet the loan requirements and is optimistic that it will be able to secure the additional financing within the time constraint.
-If the Company is unable to secure the loan as required, we will apply for a waiver of the amendment and we will continue to seek additional sources of funding and/or take other actions as deemed necessary to secure and improve its cash flow position.
+With the onset of the COVID-19 Pandemic, management has closely evaluated our liquidity needs.
+We modified our senior credit facility to provide additional flexibility with regard to loan availability during this uncertain period (Amendment 14 to our senior secured credit agreement).
+This amendment to our senior credit facility has increased our borrowing costs slightly while reducing the size of the lending facility to better fit our reduced borrowing base as we continue to reduce our inventories to improve liquidity.
+To remain in compliance with the loan as amended, we are required to secure an additional fixed asset loan from an unrelated lender.
+The date by which such additional financing must be obtained has been extended by agreement with our senior lender to August 31, 2020.
+We have completed the application process of the additional loan and submitted to the relevant loan committee.
+We have more than sufficient assets to meet the loan requirements and are optimistic that we will be able to secure the additional financing within the time constraint.
+If we are unable to secure the loan as required, we intend to seek a waiver of the deadline to acquire the additional financing as required by the fourteenth amendment and we will continue to seek additional sources of funding and/or take other actions as deemed necessary to secure and improve our cash flow position.
 While we believe that we can obtain the required additional financing, and can do so in the required time frame, there can be no assurance that such financing can be obtained or can be obtained on terms that are favorable to us.
-See Note 23 for a discussion of the Fourteenth Amendment to our senior secured credit facility.

-To offset the expected short-term reduction in operating cash flow due to the decreased demand during the pandemic, we have worked with suppliers, lenders and landlords to extend payment terms in the second quarter for existing agreements.
-We are taking advantage of deferral of payroll related taxes under the CARES act as well as deferring payments into our defined contribution retirement plan.
-We have reduced operations in our manufacturing facilities to match demand and have reduced payroll costs through rotating layoffs, furloughs, terminations and temporary salary reductions.
+To offset the expected short-term reduction in operating cash flow due to the decreased demand during the pandemic, we worked with suppliers, lenders and landlords to extend payment terms in the second quarter for existing agreements.
+We have taken advantage of payment deferrals and credits related to payroll taxes under the CARES act as well as deferring payments into our defined contribution retirement plan.
+We reduced operations in our manufacturing facilities to match demand and reduced payroll costs through rotating layoffs, furloughs, terminations and temporary salary reductions.